rvare/SimpleJotts/README.md

 # SimpleJotts

-A simple sticky note/note taking application in Java for notes that don't need a title.
+A simple note taking application in Java to take quick untitled notes.

+# Features

+- Allows you take simple text based notes.
+- No need to give notes titles.
+- Export notes to HTML or Text files.
+- Saves all notes into a single JSON file.
+- Low memory footprint.